mklilley/lilley.io/README.md

 Use the `dev` branch when you want to make changes to lilley.io - the live code lives in the `master` branch.

-This project uses [gulp](https://gulpjs.com/) as the build tool.
-As of Jan 2023 I am in the process of refactoring the codebase to use vite.
+This project uses [gulp](https://gulpjs.com/) as the build tool and in Jan 2023 I added vite just to make the dev server a little easier.
+The codebase should really be refactored to use better JS tools and standards... maybe I'll get around to this someday.

 ## Getting started